 Your age spots and pigmentation will darken.
 After around 7-10 days these darkened spots will flake off leaving a clearer, more youthful appearance.

 How long will the treatment last?

 You will often see significant change after just one treatment.
 Over the course of 3-5 treatment sessions, most people see a gradual and continual improvement of their skin tone.
 The total number of required sessions varies depending on the condition of your skin.
-During your initial consultation, Registered Nurse, Lacey Boyd, will recommend a schedule for maximum results.
+During your initial consultation, Registered Nurse Brittany Fenwick will recommend a schedule for maximum results.